 The DCG, as well as all the other elements of the Sewerage Sector Guidance will be available on the Water UK website – here.

 We have also prepared a non-technical guide to the new approach which explains how it applies in practice.
-The guide contains illustrations of potentially adoptable SuDS assets.
+The guide contains illustrations of potentially adoptable SuDS assets and is available here”.